Five steps from raw data to Industry 4

 Brainboxes explains the basics of Industry 4 and how to create a smart factory in five easy steps

-The aim of Industry 4 is to create a smart factory,
+The aim of Industry 4 is to create a smart factory, combining the intelligence offered by IT systems with automation.

-floor is connected to your computer network, the Internet or a Cloud Service.
+In the smart factory the physical machinery of the factory floor is connected to your computer network, the Internet or a Cloud Service.
 This enables you to monitor and control all your machines from a central PC, tablet or smartphone, either locally or remotely.

-By controlling your machines at one central point, you can steamline your factory floor and increase automation in your workplace.
+By controlling your machines at one central point, you can streamline your factory floor and increase automation in your workplace.
 Just as importantly, as you monitor the machine data fed to your computer network, you can use a variety of software packages to gain valuable intelligence and insight into your processes and discover new ways to increase efficiency and productivity.
 When a company embraces Industry 4, there are often substantial financial benefits.

 Industry 4 and IoT

-proportion of the devices connected in the Internet of Things (IoT).
+Reports agree that industry will account for a large proportion of the devices connected in the Internet of Things (IoT).
 (Note that Industry 4 and IoT are two terms which essentially describe the same concept.)

 There is no reason to delay; the technology exists today to make Industry 4 a reality.

-the largest capital investments for businesses, updating production lines can be prohibitively expensive and it is often a major strategic decision.
-However, purchasing brand new equipment just to get an
+Since production machinery often represents one of the largest capital investments for businesses, updating production lines can be prohibitively expensive and it is often a major strategic decision.
+However, purchasing brand new equipment just to get an ethernet port is a costly enterprise, and that’s where Brainboxes comes in.

-We are one of the few connectivty specialists to manufacture universal control and monitoring devices which can be ‘retrofitted’ to equipment of all ages.
+We are one of the few connectivity specialists to manufacture universal control and monitoring devices which can be ‘retrofitted’ to equipment of all ages.
 This means you can exploit the significant benefits and advantages of Industry 4 without updating your equipment by installing a Brainboxes product that connects you to the wealth of information trapped in your machines.

-and take the first step towards Industry 4.
+Remote I/O devices provide a way to make that IoT connection and take the first step towards Industry 4.
 Brainboxes manufactures a range of devices in the UK that connect to just about any machine so you can transfer data and information to your IT network or a Cloud Service.

 Although we focus on factories and production lines in this article, Brainboxes’ technology has a wide range of applications: